foundersandcoders/workshop-api/afternoon-extension.md

 #Afternoon Extension Activity

 Pair up and choose one of the following activities.
-For both you will need to read the TFL Documenation, and google if you get stuck (that's how developers work).
+For both you will need to read the TFL Documenation, and google if you get stuck.

 ###Option 1
 Change the your app to be sepecific to your local (or prefered) station.